dabdine/trools/README.md

-trools: A test framework for rules engines in Java.
+trools: A test framework for rules.
 ======

 Authored and maintained by Daniel Akiva and Derek Abdine (derek abdine <at> gmail dot com).